lroudge/technical-use-case/test-log.md

 `Timed out fetching a new connection from the connection pool.` `Error: Command was killed with SIGABRT (Aborted): ts-node --compiler-options {"module":"CommonJS"} prisma/seed.ts`

+If I had more time I would rework this seed script to use transactions and improve performance.

 ## :four: Make it pretty (approximately 2 hours)

 This was by far the most tedious part.
 I am not a designer even though I try to use common sense and minimalistic